nurxie/Hardware_ProjectBabble/README.md

 # Super Conclusion
 - Part of the photo, instructions and information was taken from the [**SlimeVR**](https://docs.slimevr.dev/) , [**OpenIris**](https://github.com/lorow/OpenIris) and [**EyeTrakingVR**](https://docs.eyetrackvr.dev/).
 - This repository and the project itself are still under development, there may be changes.
+- I advise you to use an external Wi-Fi antenna for the microcontroller to improve the stable video stream.

+# TODO
+- [x] Make a repository :tada:
+- [ ] Adding 3d models for mounting the camera on the vr-helmet
+- [ ] Adding 3d models of the camera body
+- [ ] Adding Illumination (Infrared Illumination)

+- [ ] Make a prefab for the unity vrchat model (sometime later ¯\_(ツ)_/¯ )